As a blogger, you want to get traffic to your site and make money. One of the simplest ways to do this is through your e-mail newsletter.

 HOW DO YOU GET THE OPT-IN SENT WHEN SOMEONE SIGNS UP?

 Each e-mail service has an autoresponder.
-They may refer to it by a different name.
+Each site may call it a different name.
 For example, on ActiveCampaign and ConvertKit, it is called Automation.
 I’ll walk through how to do this on each platform, so you will know how to do this yourself.

 CREATE CONVERTKIT AUTORESPONDER

 Then, click on New Form right beneath the graph.